 - Categories and Filter: You can use colours to code or categorise ideas across your map.
 If your map becomes quite large and complex you can filter by category to concentrate on particular themes.

-- Templates such as the SWOT and PEST analysis can help encourage exploration of a topic and apply critical thinking to it.
+- Templates such as the SWOT and PEST analysis can help encourage exploration of a topic and stimulate critical thinking.

 - If you’re really not sure where to start there are guided brainstorm tools, such as ‘solution finder’ and ‘question sets’.